LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

-- Whether the course is free, paid with a one-time fee, or purchased through a subscription.
+- Payments: Whether the course is free, paid with a one-time fee or purchased through a subscription.
 You can also set the exact price of the course here.

-- Select the name and email address your lessons are marked as being sent from.
+- Course emails: Select the name and email address your lessons are marked as being sent from.
 You can also specify a separate email address to receive notifications related to this course.

-- The person responsible for teaching the course.
+- Instructor: The person responsible for teaching the course.

-The “Add Unit” and “Add Quizz” buttons will take you to the appropriate editors.
+The ‘Add Unit’ and ‘Add Quiz’ buttons will take you to the appropriate editors.

 The next step in my research of LearnDash vs WP Courseware was to explore the quiz editor.
-You can access this by going to the “Quizzes” section of the plugin.
-This will take you to a page where you can view any quizzes you created in the course builder.
+You can access this by going to the ‘Quizzes’ section of the plugin, which will take you to a page where you can view any quizzes you’ve created in the course builder.

 The first page of this editor has space for a title and description.
 There’s also an area where you can choose between three types of quiz:

-- Quiz Mode, Blocking – Require students to answer questions correctly, achieving a specified passing mark, to move on.
+- Quiz Mode, Blocking — requires students to answer questions correctly, achieving a specified passing mark to move on.

-- Quiz Mode, Non-blocking – Require students to answer a specified number of questions in order to proceed, but do not require them to get a certain number of answers right.
+- Quiz Mode, Non-blocking — requires students to answer a specified number of questions to proceed, but does not require them to get a certain number of answers right.

 A series of buttons across the top of the quiz editor will take you to screens where you can modify a variety of settings:

-When you are happy with these settings, click “Save All Quiz Settings & Questions”.
+When you’re happy with these settings, click ‘Save All Quiz Settings & Questions’.

-WP Courseware offers built-in compatibility with a wide range of plugins including Bloom, bbPress, and WP Live Chat.
-They also offer add-on integrations with a variety of membership and marketing plugins.
+WP Courseware offers built-in compatibility with a wide range of plugins, including Bloom, bbPress and WP Live Chat, as well as add-on integrations with a variety of membership and marketing plugins.